- Terms for bookingH

 If you are a guarantor or named person on the account, this may be used to:

-- Prove you are 25 years or older, interested in the customer’s welfare and have an existing relationship with them.
+- Prove you are 25 years or older, interested in the customer’s wellbeing and have an existing relationship with them.

 - Confirm your identity and respond to account-related queries